Knee Osteoarthritis (Gonarthrosis) - everything you need to know

 Avoiding Overload

-• Gentle handling: No abrupt peak loads due to heavy weights or sudden movements.
+- Gentle handling: No abrupt load spikes from heavy weights or sudden movements.

-• Workplace adjustments: Ergonomic measures to avoid monotonous stress in daily work.
+- Workplace design: Ergonomic measures to avoid monotonous loads in everyday work.

 Prophylactic physical therapy